 After the tragic events that happened in Florida, many schools implemented clear backpack rules.
 If your child’s school is one of them, there’s a Level IIIA protection backpack they could use.
-Not only did they adjust to the new security measures, but made sure to add on to them by creating one that can stop a bullet from hitting the child.
+Not only did they adjust to the new security measures, but they made sure to add on to them by creating one that can stop a bullet from hitting the child.

 Shoutout to USA Carry for putting this in layman’s terms for us.
 To sum it up, these backpacks can slow down the bullet of most handguns.
-I know, you’re probably thinking “well this can’t protect myself, or my children from the assault weapons mass murderers are using.”
+I know you’re probably thinking, “Well, this can’t protect myself, or my children from the assault weapons mass murderers are using.”
 It is heart wrenching that this problem hasn’t been eradicated, but until there’s something better on the market, or regulation to fix this issue, this is what we as Americans are resorting to.

-Gun violence is a huge problem for school safety right now, and I feel like these products are just something we as a society are showing interest in as a way to say “well I’m not going down without a fight.”
+Gun violence is a huge problem for school safety right now, and I feel like these products are just something we as a society are showing interest in as a way to say, “Well, I’m not going down without a fight.”
 So, for now, do we just look at these backpacks as a half-ass bulletproof shield or body armor?

-Almost like when I left college and was warned of all the horrific things that could happen to me.
-I decided I had to at least try to protect myself from predators.
+Almost like when I left for college and was warned of all the horrific things that could happen to me.
+I decided I had to try to protect myself from predators.
 I stocked up pocket knives, pepper spray, and much more.
 Hell, we’re about to have kitty keychains and brass knuckles legal in Texas.
 Am I going to purchase more products to feel safe?
 Most likely.
-As long as I know I’m living in a world where women aren’t safe going to the grocery store alone, I’m willing to look at anything on the market for the slightest protection.
+As long as I know I’m living in a world where women aren’t safe going to the grocery store alone; I’m willing to look at anything on the market for the slightest protection.

 This is not the ideal back-to-school shopping, but after what happened in El Paso and Dayton, many parents might have spiked anxiety about keeping their children safe at school.
 These backpacks have been marketed towards children, but it kind of makes you wonder, how much of a reach can bulletproof backpacks make on our society?